awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_02_ami_customization.md

    For other parameters, see [`pcluster createami`](pcluster.createami.md)\.

-1. The command in Step 4 executes Packer, which specifically does the following:
+1. The command in Step 4 runs Packer, which specifically does the following:

    1. Launches an instance using the base AMI provided\.